mjacobs02/GenAI-Education/dangers_ai.md

 - Share AI-Generated Materials – If you’ve used AI to create lesson plans, quizzes, or summaries, share them with colleagues.
 This avoids multiple teachers running the same energy-heavy AI processes for identical tasks.
 - Teach About AI’s Energy Use – Include discussions in class about the environmental cost of AI.
 This builds awareness among students and encourages responsible usage.
 - Use Simpler Alternatives – Not every task needs a massive LLM.
 For basic text generation or summarization, use smaller, less energy-intensive models instead of high-powered ones.
-For example you can use the following [open source ranking](https://huggingface.co/spaces/AIEnergyScore/Leaderboard) which compares LLMs on energy effiency.
+For example you can use the following <a href="https://huggingface.co/spaces/AIEnergyScore/Leaderboard" target="_blank" rel="noopener noreferrer">open source ranking</a> which compares LLMs on energy effiency.
 However, obtaining information about non-open-source models remains difficult.

 Ultimately, AI is a tool, not a requirement.
 How much you use it, and how efficiently, is a decision only you can make.
 The goal isn’t to eliminate AI but to use it thoughtfully, with full awareness of both its benefits and its costs.
 ```